 Ways to Clean Up Your Karma

-Sanchita Karma can be burnout by proper meditation techniques.
+Sanchita Karma can be burnout by proper meditation techniques like 114 chakra meditations.
 Hindu saints have developed many meditation techniques to kill or dissolve the effect of aagami Karma.
 A good meditator can know the details of aagami karma and can take appropriate action to dissolve it or use it for some other purpose.
 Through dream awareness one can know the subconscious mind.
 Subconscious mind is the store house of the aagami karma.
 Life provides hundreds of opportunities and challenges.
 It is up to us how we react to them.
 If our response is peaceful, and humble, the burden of aagami karma reduces.
 Our aware choices play an important role to guide the aagami karmas.
 Positive thoughts, determination and will-power can overcome many aagami karmas.

 However, stopping the effect of praarabdha karma requires real understanding of subtler aspects of yoga, spiritual power and will power.
 Effect of all karma can be eliminated only by Self knowledge and Om meditation.
 The Svetasvatara Upanishad (38,39) said “The fearful currents are the currents of attachment, likes, dislikes, desires, subtle desires and craving which hurl down people into the ocean of births and deaths.
 The raft of Brahman is Om.
 Silent Japa of Om with meditation on its meaning will help one to cross the ocean of Samsara, i.e., to free oneself from the rounds of births, deaths and karmas.”